 OperaDelaware is the only professional opera company in the state and the 11th oldest in the country.
 It is a source of economic revitalization and a source of arts education for many schools in the area that have none.
-The company employs nearly 250 full- and part-time local artists and staff members throughout the season and operate on an $800K annual budget.
+The company employs nearly 250 full- and part-time local artists and staffers throughout the season and operates on an $800K annual budget.

-For a complete listing of our mainstage performance archive, please click HERE.
+For a complete listing of our mainstage performances, please see our Past Productions page.

 In addition to his entrepreneurial skills, Cooke brings to OperaDelaware extensive experience in front and back-office operations, fundraising, facilitation of corporate and community partnerships, education, sales, and marketing.

 Brendan resides in North Wilmington with his wife Julia, their boys Gus and Rex, and their chocolate lab, Shelley.

 Ryan MacPherson joined OperaDelaware as Development Associate in October 2016 after a 20-year career as a critically acclaimed tenor.
 A favorite among OperaDelaware patrons (he appeared as Fenton in Falstaff in 2016 and as Gérald in Lakmé in 2015), he’s performed with the New York City Opera, The Opéra National de Paris - Bastille, Teatro Real - Madrid, Opera Nice - Côte d'Azur, Wiener Konzerthaus, Dublin's National Concert Hall, England's Buxton Festival, as well as with many regional companies in North America.
 In addition to his distinguished singing career, Ryan brings a wealth of knowledge to OperaDelaware with his experience as an entrepreneur and arts administration consultant.